Review and road test of the BMW 4 Series Convertible

 Can this really be seen as an efficient car?
 After all, it carries around a very inefficiently heavy roof mechanism.
 A BMW 320d saloon weighs 1,495kg: the 420d Convertible weighs 1,755kgs.
 Those are the facts - and they go much of the way towards explaining why metal folding roofs have fallen from favour the in current, efficiency-obsessed automotive design.
 Having said all of that, the Munich maker is keen to point out just how much effort has gone into minimising the downsides of this approach with this car.

 The result of a whole range of EfficientDynamics tweaks is that BMW has kept the running cost penalty of opting a 4 Series Convertible over a 4 Series Coupe to around 10%.
-The manual gearbox 420d Convertible manages 55.4mpg on the combined cycle and 134g/km of CO2 in manual form.
-As for pokier 4 Series Convertible diesels, the 430d manages 51.4mpg and 144g/km.
-Even the top automatic-only 435d xDrive model with its standard 4WD system gives you 47.9mpg and 155g/km.
+Let's get to the WLTP figures.
+The manual gearbox 420d Convertible manages up to 46.3mpg on the combined cycle and up to 160g/km of CO2 in manual form.
+As for pokier 4 Series Convertible diesels, the 430d manages up to 40.9mpg and up to 180g/km.
+Even the top automatic-only 435d xDrive model with its standard 4WD system gives you up to 39.2mpg and up to 189g/km.
 On to petrol power.
-A 420i Convertible manages 42.8mpg on the combined cycle and 153g/km of CO2 in manual form.
-With the 430i, you can expect 40.4mpg and 162g/km in manual guise.
+The 420i and 430i Convertible varaiants manage up to 35.3mpg on the combined cycle and up to 183g/km of CO2 in manual form.
 On that basis, it's hard to justify the six cylinder 440i variant.
-It goes hardly any faster than a 430i, yet costs far more to run, delivering 39.2mpg and 167g/km.
-That only leaves the flagship version of this car, the potent 431bhp M4 variant.
-In its most efficient automatic form, this car can manage 32.5mpg and 203g/km.
+It goes hardly any faster than a 430i, yet costs far more to run, delivering up to 33.2mpg and up to 194g/km.

 Would this car be a more engaging driving machine without its weighty roof mechanicals?
 The extra sharpness of its 4 Series Coupe stablemate certainly suggests that.
 I sense though, that most buyers of this open-topped version will be quite happy with a more relaxed, comfortable demeanour.
 That is, after all, as much as competitors from Audi and Mercedes offer - and those brands can't deliver the engine choice BMW provides here.